Where is Jonathan Rees now? What happened after the events of Murder in the Car Park

 What happened to Jonathan Rees?

-On 10th March 1987, Private Investigator Daniel Morgan was brutally murdered with an axe in the car park of a south London pub.
+On 10th March 1987, Private Investigator Daniel Morgan was brutally murdered with an axe in the car park of south London pub, The Golden Lion.
 There were no witnesses.

 In April 1987, Rees was arrested on suspicion of the murder but was released without charge.